Skip to Main Content

 Climate-Specific Health Risks

+Here is the run-down.
 Our medics are prepared for altitude sickness in highland locations, extreme desert heat in northern regions, tropical storm risk on both coasts, and mosquito-borne diseases in lowland jungle areas.
-Every risk assessment accounts for Mexico's specific environmental challenges.
+Each risk assessment accounts for Mexico's specific site-level challenges.

 04.